sinKettu/cruster/README.md

-    -c, --config <YAML_CONFIG>          Path to config with YAML format [default: ~/.cruster/config.yaml] --debug-file <FILE-TO-WRITE>    A file to write debug messages, mostly needed for development -p, --port <PORT>                   Port for proxy to listen to, default: 8080 -P, --workplace <WORKPLACE_DIR>     Path to workplace, where data (configs, certs, projects, etc.) will be stored [default: ~/.cruster/]
+    -c, --config <YAML_CONFIG>          Path to config with YAML format [default: ~/.cruster/config.yaml] --debug-file <FILE-TO-WRITE>    A file to write debug messages, mostly needed for development -p, --port <PORT>                   Port for proxy to listen to, default: 8080 -s, --store <PATH-TO-FILE>          Path to file to store proxy data.
+File will be rewritten!
+    -P, --workplace <WORKPLACE_DIR>     Path to workplace, where data (configs, certs, projects, etc.) will be stored [default: ~/.cruster/]
 ```